openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

 *****************
-ARM corstone1000
+Arm Corstone-1000
 *****************

-ARM corstone1000 is a reference solution for IoT devices.
+Arm Corstone-1000 is a reference solution for IoT devices.
 It is part of Total Solution for IoT which consists of hardware and software reference implementation.

-Corstone1000 software plus hardware reference solution is PSA Level-2 ready certified (`PSA L2 Ready`_) as well as System Ready IR certified(`SRIR cert`_).
+Corstone-1000 software plus hardware reference solution is PSA Level-2 ready certified (`PSA L2 Ready`_) as well as System Ready IR certified(`SRIR cert`_).
-More information on the corstone1000 subsystem product and design can be found at:
+More information on the Corstone-1000 subsystem product and design can be found at:
 `Arm corstone1000 Software`_ and `Arm corstone1000 Technical Overview`_.